Green armies: Organisation

 However, by that time both Greens and Blacks could only dream of damaging the Red Army, with its experience and size making it a true "military giant", although their armed forces (undermined by desertions) never reached official figures.
 They claimed; the Bolsheviks had tried to realize the French revolutionary ideal of a "nation in arms" and failed.
-There were just over a million red soldiers at the end of 1918, three million in 1919, five in millions at the end of 1920, and six million in 1921.
+There were just over a million red soldiers at the end of 1918, 3 million in 1919, 5 million at the end of 1920, and 6 million in 1921.
 They were mainly forcibly recruited peasants.
 There was resistance among the Communists to the massive recruitment of peasants.
 For many, their army of loyal workers would become a force largely made up of an element that was alien and hostile to them, a possible enemy.
 According to the British historian Orlando Figes, at the climax of the civil war Lenin played pragmatically into the Red Army's advantages, in the form of a better organized but smaller army.
 Optimally disciplined, equipped and supplied, the force exerted less pressure on Rural areas by demanding less requisitions or levies and causing fewer peasant rebellions.
 They would also put less pressure on factory workers.
 Furthermore, it would not be made up mainly of peasants but rather workers, more loyal and motivated to fight for the reds.

 The massive desertion as a phenomenon that affected the entire Red Army indicates that the peasantry were hesitant to serve in it.
 With many still having rural farms or villages to return to, many deserted during periods of Harvest, with spikes in desertion being indicated by season.
-During 1918 more than a million soldiers deserted, the following year the figure increased to two million, and in 1921 there were almost four million.
-Between 1919 and 1920 three million men deserted.
-In 1919, these fugitive "green deserters" numbered more than one million in the territory under Bolshevik control alone, and although trace amounts went on to serve with the Whites, most fought in heavily wooded areas near their own homes against Authorities from both sides.
+During 1918 more than a million soldiers deserted, the following year the figure increased to 2 million, and in 1921 there were almost 4 million.
+Between 1919 and 1920 3 million men deserted.
+In 1919, these fugitive "green deserters" numbered more than one million in the territory under Bolshevik control alone, and although trace amounts went on to serve with the Whites, most fought in heavily wooded areas near their own homes against authorities from both sides.
 Detachments were sent to villages near the battlefront and families suspected of harboring deserters were punished with fines, confiscation of livestock and land, the seizure of hostages, executing community leaders and even burning whole villages to the ground.
-The special commissions ordered by the Cheka with pursuing them captured five hundred thousand deserters in 1919 and six hundred to eight hundred thousand in 1920.
+The special commissions ordered by the Cheka with pursuing them captured 500,000 deserters in 1919 and 600,000 to 800,000 in 1920.
 Thousands were shot and their families deported, but 1.5 to 2 million avoided capture.